 - Register for classes as soon as possible.

-- Request your accommodations at the Disability Resources office.
+- Request your accommodations at the Center for Accessible Resources office.

 - Get a syllabus from the instructor, if requesting Braille.